 As I was learning I did find some of the NLP terminology a bit complicated (‘meta-programmes’, ‘complex-equivalents’, ‘modal operators of necessity’, ‘VAKOG’, etc, etc).
 I thought this was somewhat ironic for a subject to do with effective communication and I found the ‘mind as computer’ metaphor to be a bit mechanistic and lacking in humanity.
 Luckily none of this jargon is required in sessions and the techniques eventually assimilated into a personal and responsive way of working.

-My approach is rooted in modelling what is: ‘How are you?’, ‘What would you like?’
+My approach is rooted in modelling what is: ‘How are you?’, ‘And now what are you noticing?’; and exploring desire and possibility: ‘What would you like?’
 By being curious about the answers to these questions I find that my clients’ issues unfold and transform.
 I will not use NLP to ‘Re-programme your unconscious mind’ but rather to de-programme your learned responses in order to increase your overall level of consciousness.

 If you’ve been looking for an NLP practitioner in London and have found this page useful please help others find it by pressing the G+1 button below.